-The Molecular Workbench (MW) software offers interactive, visual simulations that have been widely used to teach science (watch a movie about it).
-As a free, open-source and extensible modeling platform, it provides not only a powerful environment for creating interactive simulations (including molecular simulations, mechanical simulations and discrete-element simulations), but also an easy-to-use authoring tool for building user interfaces and writing guided activities.
+The Molecular Workbench (MW) software offers interactive, visual simulations for teaching and learning science (watch a movie about it).
+As a free, open-source and extensible modeling platform, it provides not only an environment for creating interactive simulations (including molecular simulations, classic mechanics simulations, and quantum dynamics simulations), but also an authoring tool for building user interfaces and creating guided learning activities.
 In addition, it is equipped with a report and assessment system for collecting data and measuring learning with models and simulations.
-All these functionalities are seamlessly integrated under a simple user interface, which makes the sum of many difficult tasks orders of magnitude easier than they used to be for educators.
-For more information, see Molecular Dynamics for Everyone.
-You can also find some existing activities at the Molecular Literacy Database.

-Please click the button below to launch or download MW (Java 1.5+ is required -- get it here!):
+Please click the button below to launch or download MW (Java 1.5+ is required, Java 1.6 is recommended -- get it here!):

 NOTE: Although Java is pre-installed on most computers nowadays, for Windows and Linux users, you may need to go to java.com to have your Java software automatically updated or installed.
 All Mac OS X computers have Java and you can update it from the "Software Update ..." item in the menu under the Apple Logo in the screen menu bar.